jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/35 - Jedi Training.md

 A story is a protagonist fighting to solve a problem an antagonist defends.
 They fight in three parts.
 The first is an introduction to the problem and characters.
 The second is the battle between good and bad sides.
 The third part is the conclusoin, where we find out which side wins.

-In good storytelling, be it fairy tale, romance, or comedy, the sequence of events must be unexpected enough to be interesting, yet logical enough to be believable.
-Balancing the two is the art of good storytelling because it makes audiences wonder, and care, what's going to happen next.
+In good storytelling, be it fantasy, romance, or comedy, the sequence of events must be unexpected enough to be interesting, yet logical enough to be believable.
+Balancing the two is the art of good storytelling because it makes audiences wonder, care, but comprehend, what's going to happen next.

 So, stories surprise us, but at the same time, they need to be logical.
 That means every story element needs a reason to exist, even if we don’t initially understand it.
 And here’s the connection with Techvolution and our Life Star.
 Because understanding all the reasoning hidden in stories, helps us understand all the reasoning hidden in our society.